Returning to Work from Maternity Leave

 - No one wants to realize that their one and only pump is still at work, 30 minutes away, once you finally get your little one down for the night and have a few minutes to yourself.
 Been there, done that.

-- A hands-free pumping bra (like this one or this one) is key so that you can work and pump at the same time.
+- A hands-free pumping bra (like this one or this one) is key so that you can work and pump simultaneously.
 (Remember those superpowers I mentioned?!)

 - This goes without saying, but ALWAYS make sure to attach the bottles to the pump before turning it on.
 I learned this very messy lesson early on.